-Every year the Department offers fully funded, four year studentships to work with one of the Group Leaders at the Dunn School.
-In contrast to many other four year PhD studentships, successful applicants can start in their supervisor's laboratory immediately and so have a full four years to work on their main research project.
-This increases your productivity and enhances your subsequent career.
+The Department offers fully funded, four year studentships.
+Successful applicants can start in their supervisor's laboratory immediately and so have a full four years to work on their main research project.

-Applications can now be made for the next intake (entry in October 2019) with a closing date for applications of 11th January 2019.
-Interviews for shortlisted candidates will take place from 23-25th January 2019.
+Applications can now be made for the next intake (entry in October 2019) with a closing date for applications of 12 noon, 11th January 2019.
+Applicants must ensure that they are available for interviews if shortlisted, which will take place from 23-25th January 2019.

-A list of available supervisors and their projects is shown below.
-Applicants can select up to two supervisors/projects.
+Applicants can select up to two supervisors/projects from the list below.
 We do advise students to make two choices if possible.
+Please put both projects/names in the appropriate text box on the application form.
 It is not necessary to make contact with a supervisor before submitting an application, although you may do so if you wish.